IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

    :start-after: BLOCK6
    :end-before: BLOCK7

-A "continuing output" is a transaction output that pays to the same script address we are currently spending from.
+A "continuing output" is a transaction output that pays to the same script address from which we are currently spending.
-Exactly one continuing output must be present in this example so that the next bidder can place a new bid, which will need to spend the continuing output and get validated by the same validator script.
+Exactly one continuing output must be present in this example so that the next bidder can place a new bid.
+The new bid, in turn, will need to spend the continuing output and get validated by the same validator script.

 If the transaction is requesting a payout, the validator will then verify the other three conditions: `validPayoutTime`, `sellerGetsHighestBid` and `highestBidderGetsAsset`.
 These conditions are similar to the ones already explained, so their details are omitted.